joelouthan/theologic.us/content/posts/prayers/2020-08-28-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+      Isaiah 59:14-15 (ESV) Justice is turned back, and righteousness stands far away;
+      for truth has stumbled in the public squares, and uprightness cannot enter.
+      Truth is lacking,
+      and he who departs from evil makes himself a prey.

 ## Pray for Sarah and her friends